 We are continuing to monitor, evaluate, and coordinate our policies and procedures as they relate to COVID-19.
-We have assembled a COVID-19 Action Team that meets several times a week to discuss the evolving needs of our employees during this ever-changing environment.
+We assembled a COVID-19 Action Team that meets to discuss the evolving needs of our employees during this ever-changing environment.
 This team communicates direction and offers support to our managers and employees.
 We have established a page on our online portal (in both English and Spanish) to provide this information as well as official guidance and resources from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
 We also communicate to employees, clients, and business partners through social media.

 We have set up an Employee Assistance Disaster Relief Program as part of our Davey Foundation to provide financial assistance to those with COVID-19 related expenses.
 Our employees can also donate to this Fund, and any donations will be matched by The Davey Tree Expert Company.
 Current or furloughed employees are eligible.
 The program helps with eligible expenses such as:

 - Medical expenses incurred due to a COVID-19 diagnosis that are not paid by insurance.